craftercms/docs/source/reference/modules/studio/configuration/index.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Global Role Mappings Config
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^
-The global role mappings config contains the role mappings for groups created in CrafterCMS that needs global permissions.
+The global role mappings config contains the role mappings for groups created in CrafterCMS that need global permissions.
 For more information on groups, see :ref:`groups-management`

 To access the global role mappings config file, using your favorite editor, navigate to ``CRAFTER_HOME/data/repos/global/configuration/`` then open the file ``global-role-mappings-config.xml``.
 Remember to restart Crafter so your changes to the file will take effect.